 5. Disclosures Of Your Personal Data

-We may have to share your personal data with our affiliates, details of which can be found on our website, both inside and outside the European Economic Area (the “EEA”).
-We may also need to transfer personal data to third parties, including third parties based outside the EEA, such as other advisors, accountants and third parties involved in your matters.
+We may have to share your personal data with our affiliates, details of which can be found on our website.
+We may also need to transfer personal data to third parties, such as other advisors, accountants and third parties involved in your matters or for the purposes set out in the table above.

 We require all third parties, including our affiliates, to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.